Can You Mount a TV Above a Fireplace? Problems & Suggestions

 While less serious of an issue, you’ll also need to figure out whether the TV is at a good viewing angle.
 A swivel mount can help solve that problem but isn’t absolutely necessary.

-See Also: 8 Best Wall Mount Speakers: Reviews & Top Picks
+- You Might Also Be Interested In: 8 Best Wall Mount Speakers: Reviews & Top Picks

 Featured Image Credit: Get Lost Mike, Pexels